ollprogram/Minecraft-DiscordLinkedPlugin/README.md

 # Download :
 You can download it here on Github and on spigotmc.org.
 # Dependencies for developpers :
-Dependencies for this project are in the pom.xml if you want to use Maven.
+Dependencies for this project are in the <a href="https://github.com/ollprogram/Minecraft-DiscordLinkedPlugin/blob/main/pom.xml">pom.xml</a> if you want to use Maven.
 I'm using two different APIs:
 <ul>
   <li> JDA (<a href = "https://github.com/DV8FromTheWorld/JDA">Java Discord API</a>)</li>
   <li> Spigot (<a href = "https://www.spigotmc.org">An API for Minecraft servers</a>)</li>